Abstract independence relations in neostability theory: Chain local character

 Now, let $\kappa$, $(M_i)_{i<\kappa}$, $M$ and $a$ be as in the statement of chain local character.
 By \thref{hind-has-local-character}, there is $i < \kappa$ such that $a \ind_{M_i} M$.
 Hence, by the previous paragraph, $a$ is $\ind$-Conant-independent from $M$ over $M_i$.
 Therefore, $\ind$-Conant-independence satisfies chain local character. \end{proof} It is well-known that we can remove the assumption of $\uind \implies \ind$ by using abstract properties of independence relations.
-Using \cite[Lemma 9.5]{dobrowolski2022kim}, we obtain: \begin{corollary}\thlabel{local-character-for-universal-kim-ind} Let $\ind$ be an independence relation satisfying full existence, monotonicity, strong finite character, and right extension.
-Then $\ind$-Conant-independence satisfies chain local character. \end{corollary} \begin{example} In any theory, Conant-independence satisfies chain local character. \end{example} While chain local character, as we have seen above, is a pervasive property among relative Conant-independence, it is less common for relative Kim-independence.
-A way in which we can obtain it is via a witnessing property: \begin{lemma}\thlabel{local-character-if-witnessing} Let $\ind^1$ and $\ind^2$ be compatible independence relations satisfying full existence such that $\ind^1$ also satisfies monotonicity, strong finite character, right extension, and GUWP w.r.t. $\ind^2$.
-Then $\ind^2$-Kim-independence satisfies chain local character. \end{lemma} \begin{proof} Combine \thref{local-character-for-universal-kim-ind,compatible-kim-ind}. \end{proof} \begin{example} \begin{enumerate}[(i)] \item If $T$ is simple, then $\find$ (which coincides with $\find$-Conant-independence) satisfies chain local character. \item If $T$ is $\NSOP_1$, then Kim-independence (which coincides with Conant-independence) satisfies chain local character. \end{enumerate} \end{example} \begin{remark} Note that the above lemma does not extend to $\find$ and $\kind$ in $\NTP_2$ and $\NBTP$ theories, respectively, because outside of simple and $\NSOP_1$ theories, $(\find)^{\text{opp}}$ and $(\kind)^{\text{opp}}$ do not satisfy strong finite character. \end{remark}
+Using \cite[Lemma 9.5]{dobrowolski2022kim}, we obtain: \begin{proposition}\thlabel{local-character-for-universal-kim-ind} Let $\ind$ be an independence relation that satisfies full existence, monotonicity, strong finite character, and right extension.
+Then $\ind$-Conant-independence satisfies chain local character. \end{proposition} \begin{example} In any theory, Conant-independence satisfies chain local character. \end{example} \begin{remark} In a more abstract fashion, we can use \thref{sfc-properties,sfc-preserves-right-ext} to rephrase the above result as follows: if $\ind$ satisfies existence, monotonicity, and right extension, then $\ind^\sfc$-Conant-independence satisfies chain local character. \end{remark} While chain local character, as we have seen above, is a pervasive property among relative Conant-independence, it is less common for relative Kim-independence.
+A way in which we can obtain it is via a witnessing property: \begin{lemma}\thlabel{local-character-if-witnessing} Let $\ind^1$ and $\ind^2$ be compatible independence relations satisfying full existence and monotonicity such that $\ind^1$ also satisfies strong finite character, right extension, and GUWP w.r.t. $\ind^2$.
+Then $\ind^2$-Kim-independence satisfies chain local character. \end{lemma} \begin{proof} Combine \thref{local-character-for-universal-kim-ind,compatible-kim-ind}. \end{proof} \begin{example} With this and \thref{examples-of-uwp}, we recover the following results from the literature: \begin{enumerate}[(i)] \item (Corollary to \cite[Theorem 2.4]{kim2001simplicity}) If $T$ is simple, then $\find$ satisfies chain local character. \item (\cite[Corollary 4.6]{kaplan2019local}) If $T$ is $\NSOP_1$, then Kim-independence satisfies chain local character. \end{enumerate} \end{example} \begin{remark} Note that the above lemma does not extend to $\find$ and $\kind$ in $\NTP_2$ and $\NBTP$ theories, respectively, because outside of simple and $\NSOP_1$ theories, $(\find)^{\text{opp}}$ and $(\kind)^{\text{opp}}$ do not satisfy strong finite character. \end{remark}